sjalkote/ThonkMod/README.md

 start playing with the Forge Minecraft profile!
 Make sure that you are playing on the correct Minecraft version, this mod is currently for [Forge 1.17.1](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.17.1.html) or later.

 #### Localization Notice
 The mod may include language files for languages other than American English (en-us).
 However, keep in mind that _translations may not be 100% accurate_.
-If you spot an incorrect translation and want to help make it accurate, please open an issue rather than a pull request.
+If you spot an incorrect translation and want to help make it accurate, please open an issue with your proposed corrections, rather than a pull request.

 ### License
 I have opted for the GNU GENERAL PUBLIC LICENSE v3 which essentially states that